open-company/open-company-web/README.md

 ## License

-Distributed under the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/) with the [Commons Clause](https://commonsclause.com/).

 Copyright © 2015-2018 OpenCompany, LLC.

+This code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).

+This means the code is source available to you, but is not open source, due to the following terms of the CC BY-NC-SA 4.0 license:

+**Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+**NonCommercial** — You may not use the material for commercial purposes.

+**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [Commons Clause](https://commonsclause.com/) and the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/) for more details.
+This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.